ci4rail/docs/docs/_includes/content/io4edge/binaryiotypea/detailed-description.md

   )
 ```

-#### Multiple Streams
+#### Multiple Clients

-It is possible to have multiple clients, and each client has its own stream.
-For example, client A may have a stream that records transistions on I/O #1, while client B records transitions on I/O #2, #3 and #4.
+It is possible to have multiple clients.
+Example usage:
+* Each client has its own stream.
+One client may have a stream that records transitions on I/O #1, while another client records transitions on I/O #2, #3 and #4.
+* One client is reading the current state of the I/Os, while another client is recording transitions and a third client is writing to an I/O.